SAP-samples/partner-reference-application/Tutorials/22-Multi-Tenancy-Prepare-Deployment.md

 ### Create an SAP HANA Cloud Database

-1. In the SAP BTP cockpit (subaccount), open the *Service Marketplace* and select the service *SAP HANA Cloud*.
+1. In the SAP BTP cockpit of the provider subaccount, open *Services - Service Marketplace* and select the service *SAP HANA Cloud*.

 2. Create a subscription of *SAP HANA Cloud* with
-    - *Service*: *SAP HANA Cloud, standard edition*
+    - *Service*: *SAP HANA Cloud*
     - *Plan*: *tools*

-		> Note: The subscribed tool SAP HANA Cloud Central can be used to manage the database configuration, to upgrade the database, to create backups and start a recovery, and to access the stored data.
+		> Note: The subscribed application *SAP HANA Cloud* (also called *SAP HANA Cloud Central*) can be used to manage the database configuration, to upgrade the database, to create backups and start a recovery, and to access the stored data.

 		> Note: You can find more details about the administration of the SAP HANA Cloud database in the [SAP HANA Cloud Administration Guide](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/sap-hana-cloud-administration-guide).